fstpackage/fst/cran-checklist.md

 # After releasing to CRAN

 * Merge branch master into release
+* Go to the repository release page and create a new release with tag version vx.y.z.
+Copy and paste the contents of the relevant NEWS.md section into the release notes.
-* Update NEWS.md and add '(in development)' to version title
+* Add '(in development)' to version title in NEWS.md
 * Bump version to odd value and check package startup message
 * Merge release branch into develop